salopensource/sal/docs/Installation_on_Ubuntu_12.md

 * This is enough to get you going.
 See [Settings.md](https://github.com/grahamgilbert/sal/blob/master/docs/Settings.md) for more options in detail.

 ###More Setup
 We need to use Django's manage.py to initialise the app's database and create an admin user.
 Running the syncdb command will ask you to create an admin user - make sure you do this!
+If you are running Sal in a large environment, it is recommended you use MySQL rather than the default SQLite database.
+If this is the case, follow the [guide on setting up MySQL before continuing](https://github.com/grahamgilbert/sal/blob/master/docs/Using_mysql_on_ubuntu.md).

 	cd ..
 	python manage.py syncdb